aumpierre-unb/Psychrometrics.jl/README.md

     )
 ```

-8.5 cubic meters of humid air at dry bulb temperature of 293 K and wet bulb temperature of 288 K is subjected to two cycles of heating to 323 K followed by adiabatic saturation.
+8.5 cubic meters of humid air at
+dry bulb temperature of 293 K and
+wet bulb temperature of 288 K
+is subjected to two cycles of
+heating to 323 and adiabatic saturation.
 Compute the energy and water vapor demands.
 Assume the amount of dry air is constant.

 ```julia
 # The volume of humid air is